Zermil/undo-tracker/README.md

-Quick note: do not minimize the program, make sure it's running in the background somewhere, be it your other monitor or just'"behind' your main drawing window's program, otherwise it will not count correctly (or at all) until maximized again (it still keeps track of your undos, it just won't update the text)
+Quick note: do not minimize the program, make sure it's running in the background somewhere, be it your other monitor or just'"behind' your main drawing window's program, otherwise it will not count correctly (or at all) until restored again (it still keeps track of your undos, it just won't update the text)

 ## Build